 From: Philip St. George, thenorthbaybay.ca staff

-“I also found some new shoes and got a really good deal on these kid’s toys, but yeah, I mean the raw uranium takes the cake.”
+“I also found some new shoes and got a really good deal on these kid’s toys, but the raw uranium takes the cake.”

-Located in the North Bay Mall, the Treasure Hunt deals in selling goods left over from store closeouts, overstocks, and bankruptcies, along with customer returns.
+Located in the North Bay Mall, the Treasure Hunt deals in selling goods left over from store closeouts, overstocks, bankruptcies, and customer returns.

 How over two pounds of raw Uranium-235 found its way onto the shelves is a mystery.